ratwolfzero/hopalong_python/README.md

   An image array, initialized with zeros, serves as a blank canvas.
 Each trajectory point, after being mapped to a pixel, increments the corresponding array index.
 Higher hit counts in the array indicate greater density, approximating local concentrations of points.
 The total sum of pixel hit counts matches the number of trajectory iterations, preserving the dataset's size.

 - **Density Visualization**
-  The Matplotlib "hot" colormap is applied to represent pixel hit counts as colors.
-The colormap normalizes these counts to fit within its color space, where darker colors correspond to lower densities and lighter colors to higher densities, creating a gradient that highlights areas of activity.
+  The Matplotlib "hot" colormap represents pixel hit counts as colors, normalized to fit within its color space.
+Darker colors correspond to lower densities, and lighter colors to higher densities, creating a gradient that highlights areas of activity.

   - **Impact of Image Resolution:**

     - Lower resolutions increase visual density contrast by grouping multiple trajectory points into fewer pixels.
-This concentrates hit counts, emphasizing density differences but at the cost of detail.
+This concentrates hit counts, emphasizing density differences but reducing detail.

     - Higher resolutions distribute trajectory points across more pixels, capturing finer data variations and increasing detail, but reducing visual density contrast as hit counts are spread more evenly.